janjovellanos/vituity/README.md

 ## Bonus (Database Support)

-A SQLite database for all ADT patients has been created as `adt_patients.db`.
+An SQLite database for all ADT patients has been created as `adt_patients.db`.

 Interact with the database by running: